expressjs/expressjs.com/astro/src/content/api-reference/en/5x/req-secure.md

 ---
 title: req.secure
 description: A Boolean property that is true if a TLS connection is established.
-Equivalent to the following:
+Equivalent to the following code.
 menuTitle: req.secure
 ---